-- Die Hard in a School: John McClane never looked so good.
+- Die Hard in A School Invaded By Vampires: John McClane never looked so good.

 - Dramatic Irony: Drusilla's foreshadowing to Spike that she might one day become so old, her hair will fall out.
 Spike: "Never happen."

-- Dropped a Bridge on Him: Whedon was forced to kill The Anointed One here before he really got to do anything, due to fears that the actor would age out of believability.
+- Dropped a Bridge on Him: Whedon was forced to kill the Anointed One here before he really got to do anything due to fears that the actor would age out of believably.

-- Enemy Rising Behind: A variant, Buffy runs into a seemingly normal Shelia while stealthing her way through the school and gives her an axe so she can back her up.
-Course by this point, we know Shelia has long since been killed and is now undead.
-As Buffy makes to stake another vampire, we see Shelia in vamp face, readying her ax to kill Buffy.
+- Enemy Rising Behind: A variant.
+Buffy runs into a seemingly-normal Shelia while stealthing her way through the school and gives her an axe so she can back her up.
+Of course by this point, we know Sheila has long since been killed and is now an undead.
+As Buffy makes to stake another vampire, the camera pans to the side over her shoulder where we see Sheila in vamp face, readying her ax to kill Buffy.
 Luckily Giles spots this from one of the classrooms and shouts out a warning to Buffy.

 - Evil Power Vacuum: One of the Anointed One's mooks says that someone needs to take the Master's place, and that the one who kills the Slayer should wear his mantle.
 This is hinted to be Spike's agenda, though we quickly learn that he's only in it for the action.
 In the end, Spike ends up dissolving the Master's order entirely.

-- Eviler Than Thou: Spike unceremoniously dusting the Annointed One.
+- Eviler Than Thou: Spike unceremoniously dusting the Anointed One.

 - False Reassurance: A henchvamp reports in to Spike, saying that they cut the power and nobody got out, but he doesn't know where the Slayer is.
 Frustrated, Spike turns to a human prisoner.
 "I'm a veal kind of guy.
 You're too old to eat."
 He snaps his neck.
 "But not to kill."
 Spike says he feels better.

-- Foe Romance Subtext: Long before Spuffy was on the agenda, Spike seems overly fascinated by his intended victim, stalking Buffy at the Bronze with an intent, sexual vibe.
+- Foe Romance Subtext: Long before Spuffy was on the agenda, Spike seems overly fascinated by his intended victim, stalking Buffy at the Bronze with an intense, sexual vibe.

 - Forgotten Friend, New Foe: Spike and Angel go way back.

-- Game Face: An Inverted Trope—Spike is introduced in his vampire face, and we first see his human face (in both senses of the word) when he turns to look at Drusilla.
+- An Inverted Trope—Spike is introduced in his vampire face, and we first see his human face (in both senses of the word) when he turns to look at Drusilla.

 - Good Smoking, Evil Smoking: The first thing Spike does after his Feet-First Introduction is light up.

-- I Take Offense to That Last One: Snyder rhetorically asking Buffy and Sheila who is the worst student between them.
+- I Take Offense to That Last One!: Snyder rhetorically asking Buffy and Sheila who is the worse student between them.
 As far as Snyder's concerned, they're well-matched; he can't figure it out.
 Although Buffy has never stabbed a horticulture teacher with a trowel.
-"I didn't stab anybody with a trowel," Sheila grins, "They were pruning shears."
+"I didn't stab anybody with a trowel," Sheila corrects, grinning.
+"They were pruning shears."